 Senior Matriculation Diploma constitutes the requirement for admission.
-Those who do not possess Senior Matriculation Diplomas may be admitted to the Course if they are found by the Registrar in an interview or written application able to pursue effectively the prescribed studies.
+Those who do not possess Senior Matriculation Diplomas may be admitted to the Course if their qualifications are acceptable to the Registrar.

 The Diploma Course can be completed within one year in residence at the College (with additional subjects), or in about three summer courses, or in a combination of two summer courses and a series of evening courses in winter.

-Those who work towards a university degree and desire to obtain university credits for part of the work done in the Diploma Course should consult the Registrar of Assumption
+Those who work towards a university degree and desire to obtain university credits for part of the work done in the Diploma Course should consult the Registrar of Assumption College.